Partial fraction decompositions, and semilinear representations of infinite symmetric groups: Open subgroups, permutation modules, generators and projectives

 (i) Simple finite groups.

-(ii) Let $G$ be the automorphism group modulo centre of one of the following structures: an infinite set $\Psi$ (i.e. $G=\Sy_{\Psi}$), an infinite-dimensional vector space $V$ (i.e. $G=\mathrm{PGL}(V)$), an algebraically closed field extension $F|k$ of infinite transcendence degree of an algebraically closed field $k$ (i.e. $G=\Aut_{}(F|k)$). \end{example}
+(ii) The automorphism groups of each of the following structures: an infinite set, an infinite-dimensional projective space, an algebraically closed field extension $F|k$ of infinite transcendence degree of an algebraically closed field $k$. \end{example}

-\begin{lemma} Any unibased group $G$ is topologically simple; its topology is induced by any non-trivial continuous homomorphism $\varphi$ from $G$ to a permutation group. \end{lemma} \begin{proof} If $S$ is a non-trivial closed normal proper subgroup of $G$, fix an element $g\in G\smallsetminus S$ and a neighbourhood of $g$ in $G\smallsetminus S$.
+\begin{lemma} Any unibased group $G$ is topologically simple;\footnote{equivalently, any smooth non-trivial representation of $G$ is faithful} its topology is induced by any non-trivial continuous homomorphism $\varphi$ from $G$ to a permutation group.
+In particular, a permutation group is unibased if and only if it is topologically simple and {\bf minimal} in the sense of \cite{Stephenson}. \end{lemma} \begin{proof} If $S$ is a non-trivial closed normal proper subgroup of $G$, fix an element $g\in G\smallsetminus S$ and a neighbourhood of $g$ in $G\smallsetminus S$.
 We may choose this neighbourhood of the form $gU$ for an open subgroup $U$ of $G$.
 As $g\notin SU$, $SU$ is a proper open subgroup of $G$, while all conjugates of $SU$ contain $S$, and thus, cannot generate a Hausdorff topology on $G$.

 The target of $\varphi$ admits an open subgroup $U$ that does not contain the image of $\varphi$, so $\varphi^{-1}(U)$ is an open proper subgroup of $G$. \end{proof}